xxl4/me/source/_posts/IT-security-2024-09-23.md

 **European Enterprise Networking Lacks Hybrid Maturity**

-**Introduction:**
+**Introduction**

-In today's rapidly evolving business landscape, hybrid network environments have become essential for organizations seeking agility, flexibility, and cost-effectiveness.
-However, a recent study reveals that European enterprises are lagging behind in hybrid networking maturity.
+Hybrid networking, combining public cloud and private on-premises networks, is crucial for businesses to leverage the benefits of both worlds.
+However, a recent study reveals that European enterprises lag behind in hybrid networking maturity.

-**Key Findings:**
+**Key Findings**

-* **Low Hybrid Adoption:** Only 25% of European enterprises have fully deployed hybrid networks, compared to 40% globally.
+* **Low adoption rates:** Only 40% of European enterprises have embraced hybrid networks, compared to 50% globally.
-* **Siloed Management:** 42% of surveyed organizations still manage their networks in silos, hindering hybrid integration.
-* **Security Concerns:** Security remains a top concern, with 60% citing it as a barrier to hybrid adoption.
+* **Immature implementation:** Many enterprises struggle to integrate public cloud and on-premises environments effectively, resulting in performance issues and security gaps.
-* **Lack of Skills and Expertise:** 55% report a shortage of skilled IT professionals capable of managing hybrid networks.
+* **Lack of skilled professionals:** Skilled IT professionals with hybrid network expertise are scarce, hindering successful implementation and management.
-* **Fragmented Vendor Landscape:** The complex vendor landscape for hybrid networking complicates adoption and integration.

-**Causes of Low Maturity:**

-* **Traditional Mindset:** Many European enterprises maintain a conservative approach to network infrastructure, making it difficult to embrace new technologies like hybrid networking.
-* **Legacy Systems:** Legacy network systems often lack the flexibility and scalability required for hybrid environments.
+**Reasons for Immaturity**
+* **Legacy infrastructure:** Many European enterprises rely on outdated legacy networks that are not designed for hybrid operations.
-* **Regulatory Complexity:** Stringent data protection regulations in Europe pose challenges for organizations managing hybrid networks across multiple jurisdictions.
+* **Regulatory compliance:** European data privacy regulations (e.g., GDPR) add complexity to managing data across hybrid environments.
+* **Lack of investment:** Budget constraints and a cautious approach among European businesses have limited investment in hybrid networking solutions.

-**Consequences of Low Maturity:**
+**Consequences of Hybrid Immaturity**

-* **Delayed Innovation:** Hybrid networks enable faster innovation by supporting emerging technologies such as cloud computing and IoT.
-Low maturity can hinder these advancements.
-* **Reduced Agility and Flexibility:** Hybrid environments provide organizations with the flexibility to adapt to changing business needs.
-Low maturity limits this agility.
-* **Increased Costs:** Maintaining separate traditional and cloud networks can be costly and inefficient.
-Hybrid maturity allows for cost optimization.
+* **Performance bottlenecks:** Inefficient data transfer between public cloud and on-premises environments can lead to application slowdowns and outages.
+* **Increased security risks:** Misconfigurations and security gaps at network perimeters can compromise data and systems.
+* **Missed business opportunities:** Hybrid networking enables cloud services and digital transformation initiatives, but immaturity hinders these advancements.

-**Recommendations for Improvement:**
+**Recommendations for Maturity Enhancement**

-* **Embrace a Hybrid Mindset:** Encourage a shift towards a hybrid-first approach to networking.
+* **Assess current infrastructure:** Identify legacy systems and bottlenecks that need upgrading or modernization.
+* **Plan for compliance:** Design hybrid networks that comply with data privacy regulations and address security risks.
-* **Modernize Legacy Systems:** Invest in upgrading or replacing legacy systems to support hybrid environments.
+* **Train IT staff:** Invest in upskilling professionals to build expertise in hybrid networking technologies and best practices.
-* **Educate IT Teams:** Provide training and development programs to enhance IT professionals' hybrid networking skills.
-* **Consolidate Vendors:** Rationalize the vendor landscape and establish strategic partnerships for hybrid network management.
-* **Implement Security Best Practices:** Prioritize security measures such as multi-factor authentication and micro-segmentation to mitigate risks in hybrid environments.

-**Conclusion:**
+* **Leverage cloud partners:** Collaborate with cloud providers to optimize hybrid network performance and security.
+* **Implement monitoring tools:** Track network performance, identify anomalies, and take proactive measures to mitigate risks.

+**Conclusion**
-European enterprise networking lags behind in hybrid maturity, hindering organizations from fully capitalizing on the benefits of this transformative technology.
-By addressing the causes and implementing the recommendations outlined above, European enterprises can accelerate their journey towards hybrid networking maturity, unlocking greater innovation, flexibility, and cost-effectiveness in the years to come.
+European enterprise networking lacks hybrid maturity, hindering businesses from unlocking the full potential of hybrid environments.
+Addressing legacy infrastructure, compliance challenges, and skills gaps is essential for organizations to achieve maturity and reap the benefits of hybrid networking.
+By embracing best practices and collaborating with cloud partners, European enterprises can enhance their hybrid maturity and drive innovation and growth.

 ## Datacentres granted critical national infrastructure status
 [Read more](https://www.computerweekly.com/news/366610222/Datacentres-granted-critical-national-infrastructure-status)